 2021 IECC (Base Codes)

+The IECC is the most widely adopted energy code by local jurisdictions in the United States.
+It provides many benefits, among which is the model code development process that offers an international forum for energy professionals to discuss performance and prescriptive code requirements.
+This model code also encourages international consistency in the application of provisions.
 Boosting the efficiency of building energy codes is essential to sound energy policy and to meeting Paris Accord and other carbon reduction targets.
 Buildings use over 40% of the energy used in the United States, including 70% of the electricity.
 Building energy use accounts for more than one-third of greenhouse gas emissions globally.
 Improvements to the new and existing building stock are critical to reducing energy use and meeting climate goals.

 The IECC is updated every three years through a stakeholder approval process.
 While progress was made in efficiency gains in this code between 2006 and 2012, more recently efficiency improvements have stagnated due to political pressure from specific interest groups, leaving many jurisdictions unable to move forward with efficiency gains.
 The 2021 IECC is the best near-term opportunity to curb carbon impacts from new buildings across the United States.